rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-As you can see, a `first` argument is passed to the `repositories` list field.
-That's how you can specify how many items from the list you expect in the result.
-Furthermore, the query shape doesn't need to follow the `edges` and `node` structure, but it's one of a few solutions to define paginated data structures and lists with GraphQL.
-Actually it follows the interface description of Facebook's GraphQL client called Relay.
+A`first` argument is passed to the `repositories` list field that specifies how many items from the list are expected in the result.
+The query shape doesn't need to follow the `edges` and `node` structure, but it's one of a few solutions to define paginated data structures and lists with GraphQL.
+Actually, it follows the interface description of Facebook's GraphQL client called Relay.
 GitHub followed this approach and adopted it for their own GraphQL pagination API.
 Later, you will learn in the exercises about other strategies to implement pagination with GraphQL.

-After executing the query, you should be able to see two items of the list for the repositories field.
-However, there is one question which comes up naturally when executing the previous query: How to fetch the next two repositories in the list?
-Whereas the first result of the query is the first **page** of the paginated list, the second query result should be the second page.
-In the following, you will see how the query structure for paginated data allows us to retrieve meta information in order to execute successive queries.
+After executing the query, you should see two items from the list in the repositories field.
+We still need to figure out how to fetch the next two repositories in the list, however.
+The first result of the query is the first **page** of the paginated list, the second query result should be the second page.
+In the following, you will see how the query structure for paginated data allows us to retrieve meta information to execute successive queries.
 For instance, each edge comes with its own cursor field to identify its position in the list.

 {{< highlight javascript "hl_lines=10" >}}
 query OrganizationForLearningReact {